On equivariantly formal 2-torus manifolds: Introduction

+The main strategy in our proof of Theorem~\ref{thm:Main-1} is very similar to the strategy used in~\cite{MasPanov06} for equivariantly formal torus manifolds.
+Besides, our proof uses the mod $2$ GKM theory introduced in Biss-Guillemin-Holm~\cite{BisGuiHolm04} which allows us to observe the equivariant cohomology of an equivariantly formal $2$-torus manifold by restricting to its fixed point set (see Section~\ref{Subsec:mod2-GKM}).

-\begin{rem} If the $2$-torus manifold $W$ is assumed to be locally standard in the first place, Theorem~\ref{thm:Main-1}\,(i) can also be derived from Chaves~\cite[Theorem 1.1]{Chav20} via the study of syzygies in the mod $2$ equivariant cohomology of $W$ and the mod $2$ ``Atiyah-Bredon sequence'' of $W$ (see Allday-Franz-Puppe~\cite[Theorem 10.2]{AllFranzPuppe21}). \end{rem}
+\begin{rem} If a $2$-torus manifold $W$ is assumed to be locally standard in the first place, Theorem~\ref{thm:Main-1}\,(i) can also be derived from Chaves~\cite[Theorem 1.1]{Chav20} whose proof uses the theory of syzygies in the mod $2$ equivariant cohomology (see Allday-Franz-Puppe~\cite[Theorem 10.2]{AllFranzPuppe21}) and the mod $2$ ``Atiyah-Bredon sequence''.
+But we will use a completely different approach in our proof here. \end{rem}

+Using Theorem~\ref{thm:Main-1}, we can easily derive the following theorem which gives an answer to Question-$2$.

 \begin{thm} Let $W$ be an $n$-dimensional locally standard $2$-torus manifold with orbit space $Q$.
 Then there exists a regular $\mathrm{m}$-involution on $W$ if and only if $Q$ is mod $2$ face-acyclic (or equivalently $W$ is equivariantly formal) and the values of the characteristic function $\lambda_W$ on all the facets of $Q$ consist exactly of a linear basis of $\Z^n_2$. \end{thm}